Major fire traps hundreds in Hong Kong tower, 12 injured - NewsBreak

 Major fire traps hundreds in Hong Kong tower, 12 injured

 The fire started in the early afternoon at the World Trade Centre on Gloucester Road in the city’s popular Causeway Bay shopping district, according to a government notice.
-The 38-story tower houses both offices and a mall.
+The 38-story tower houses both offices and a mall.‘I don’t want to die, I don’t want to die’: 9-year-old girl remembers being in the middle of a tornado

 At least 12 people were sent to hospital for treatment, according to authorities.